cartologic/saudi-kepler-map/documentation/docs/display-data-on-map.md

 For this demonstration, we shall use two layers, [COVID-19 Cases In Saudi Arabia Regions](http://datagovsa.mapapps.cloud/layers/geonode_data:geonode:r) and [COVID-19 Cases In Saudi Arabia Governorates](http://datagovsa.mapapps.cloud/layers/geonode_data:geonode:sagov).

+* **COVID-19 Cases In Saudi Arabia Regions** includes statistics about the total confirmed, deaths, recovered, and active COVID-19 cases for each region.

+* **COVID-19 Cases In Saudi Arabia Governorates** includes the same statistics about COVID-19 but for each governorate located in a specific region.

 !!! tip
     You can explore more layers available at [Saudi Open Data Portal](http://datagovsa.mapapps.cloud/).